drlukeparry/pyslm/docs/install.rst

     git clone https://github.com/drlukeparry/pyslm.git

+PySLM (version >0.6) and onwards is now source only, and the ClipperLib library originally bundled with PySLM is not required therefore internal compiliation via cython is not required.
+Thus, this simplifies the distribution and installation of PySLM.

-PySLM may be compiled directly from source.
+Legacy versions of PySLM (version <= 0.5) require compiling directly from source.
 This requires compiling the code rather than pure vanilla installation of the source.
 Currently the prerequisites are the cython package and a compliant c++ build environment.
 In order to compile, it is necessary to have a valid c++ compiler environment depending on the user's platform and additionally cython in order to compile the ClipperLib module.
 For Windows this is likely to be MSVC compiler, Linux - GCC/Clang, Mac OS X - Clang.

 The compilation of PySLM can be done using the following command